 - Adrian Stevenson (Jisc)

-- Monthly calls - see IIIF Community Calendar for details
+- Bimonthly calls - see IIIF Community Calendar for details

 - Virtual meetings announced on the IIIF-Discuss email list